bconclub/webagent-proxe/Website.md

 - ✅ Message logging pipeline: customer/agent messages logged to `messages` with HTML stripping and metadata (`topic`, `extension`, `input_received_at`, `output_sent_at`, `input_to_output_gap_ms`)
 - ✅ Booking protection: duplicate booking checks, IST timestamps, bookings persisted to `web_sessions` + `all_leads.unified_context`, reschedule/view buttons when a booking exists
 - ✅ Follow-up UX & resilience: contextual button generation (avoids repeats, respects bookings), Claude streaming retries with friendlier error surfaces
+- ✅ Hero subtext styling: Updated mobile font size to 17px (from 16px) for improved readability on mobile devices

 **This document is the single source of truth for the PROXe Website + Web Agent build.**